antonioballesteros/manage-tools/README.md

 75% remove some items
 40% hide whole options
 The scale is reseted when the user reload or change the page

+## Missing

+1. Allow to move row is not implemented, maybe a second iteration
+2. Tests, a third iteration :)
+3. Mobile or at least tablet responsive layout

+## Contact

+It should be nice to improve it